 When examined 3 years and 8 months after commencing Cefadroxil, she rated her pain at rest at 0, rising to 3 with prolonged use of her arm and hand and had near normal function of her left arm, although her forearm muscles remained atrophied.
 Her fingers were unclenched, but her hand was not fully functional.
 Nevertheless, this represented a substantial improvement in both pain and motor function.

 In terms of the side effects of her continued intake of Cefadroxil, the young woman reported loose stools and serious difficulties getting to sleep, although she had begun self-medicating with cannabis before bedtime to help with that.

 The authors of the study recommended a clinical trial to further investigate whether some antibiotics can benefit pain and motor function in CRPS.
 Their paper concludes with the following words:

 “Given the severity of unrelieved pain that is often present in CRPS patients, we believe that even a low incidence of responders would be an important outcome.”

-However, despite such promise, three years following publication of that paper, there is no indication of further research either already under way or intended in the future.
+However, astonishingly, despite such promise, three years following publication of that paper, there is absolutely no indication of further research either already under way or intended in the future.
 In short, it’s all gone very quiet.
 We can only speculate on the reason.

 With the next new superbug always around the corner, many fear that the war against bacterial infection may be all but lost.
-As we all know, persuading our family doctor to prescribe antibiotics is now nigh on impossible; a rearguard action in the battle against antibiotic resistance.
+As we know, persuading our family doctor to prescribe antibiotics is now nigh on impossible; a rearguard action in the battle against antibiotic resistance.
 Medical procedures such as surgery and chemotherapy may become impossible if this battle is lost and we are again facing the possibility that in just a few years a chest infection or even a simple cut may prove life threatening.